 Yes please!
-We are by appointment only so that we can give each bride a wonderful and focused experience.+
+We are by appointment Monday through Saturday so that we can give each bride a wonderful and focused experience.

 Just yourself!
 If you’d like to bring a strapless bra or your favorite pair of heels, you can, otherwise we have you covered!